 ADHD is a very different type of condition.
 Although commonly pictured as the fidgeting, squirming kid full of energy, there are actually three types of ADHD:

-- Hyperactive-impulsive: interrupting, trouble waiting their turn, squirming, excessive talking, excessive running or climbing
+- Hyperactive-impulsive—Interrupting, trouble waiting their turn, squirming, excessive talking, excessive running or climbing.

-- Combined: a child who shows traits of both types
+- Combined—Showing traits of both types.

 Children and adults with ADHD tend to be highly creative and imaginative.
-This is in part because of different “wiring” in the brain.
+This creativity is in part because of different “wiring” in the brain.

-This condition is diagnosed in about 10 percent of school-age kids.
+ADHD is diagnosed in about 10 percent of school-age kids.
 It also tends to run in families.
 Many adults don’t realize they have ADHD until their child receives a diagnosis, and they begin to recognize symptoms in themselves.

 Learning disabilities are present in about half of kids with ADHD.